iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 [Is Your Router Secure ?](https://www.techbubble.info/blog/web/online-security/entry/Is-Your-Router-Secure "Is Your Router Secure ?")

-## Secure Your Intel Galileo Gen 1
+## Secure Your Intel® Galileo Gen 1

 1. CHANGE ROOT PASSWORD: The first stage with any new device should always be to change the default password.
 Lists are easily accessible on the internet that give hackers the default passwords of pretty much every type of device, and if you do not change your password to a secure password anyone can easily access your device if it is connected to the internet.
-Once logged into the Intel Galileo via SSH issue the following command from commandline:
+Once logged into the Intel® Galileo via SSH issue the following command from commandline:

 ```
     passwd